passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 Now you have all your app functions defined, you need to determine when and how they are executed.
 There is an ordering of functions implied by the return types and arguments of each function - some functions take the outputs of others as inputs.

-The following function executed each function in turn, wrapped in some basic error handling:&#x20;
+The following function executed each function in turn, wrapped in some basic error handling:

 ```typescript
 async function queryPassport() {